cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ### FFT-Friendly Fields {#field-fft-friendly}

-Some VDAFs require fields that are suitable for efficient computation of the discrete Fourier transform, as this allows for fast polynomial interoplation.
+Some VDAFs require fields that are suitable for efficient computation of the discrete Fourier transform, as this allows for fast polynomial interpolation.
 (One example is Prio3 ({{prio3}}) when instantiated with the generic FLP of
 {{flp-generic-construction}}.)
 Specifically, a field is said to be "FFT-friendly" if, in addition to satisfying the interface described in